Below are questions (and answers) we have been asked at an Open House, family meeting, via email or over the phone.

 We believe children have the natural desire and capacity to calculate, understand math concepts, and problem solve.
 We also believe they learn these skills at their own pace as they mature and their brain develops; not on a fixed age/grade pre-determined schedule.

 We use a combination of methods and find the one which best suits each student.
-Our mathematicians use Saxon Math – Home School edition, Singapore Math, Math-U-See and/or on-line programs.
-Integrated into the math time are math games, hands-on manipulatives, partner circuit activities, and concept discussion groups.
+Our mathematicians use Saxon Math – Home School edition, Right Start Math, Singapore Math, Math-U-See and/or on-line programs.
+Integrated into the math time are unit studies, math games, hands-on manipulatives, partner circuit activities, and concept discussion groups.

 What about science and technology?